Doctor with a young patient

 Should I take dairy out?

-Sometimes — dairy and eggs are common triggers in eczema.
+Sometimes, dairy and eggs are common triggers.
 But blanket eliminations have a cost, especially in growing kids.
-I'd rather identify your child's specific triggers than guess.
+I'd rather identify your child's specific triggers than have you guess.

 Will my child outgrow eczema?